GTeru/aws_studies_obsidian/S3/S3 Performance.md

 ## Baseline Performance
 ---
-- Amazon [[S3]] automatically scales to high request rates, latency of 100-200ms
+- Amazon [[S3 (Simple Storage Service)]] automatically scales to high request rates, latency of 100-200ms
 - Your application can achieve at least 3.500 PUT/COPY/POST/DELETE or 5.500 GET/HEAD requests per second per prefix in a bucket
 - No limits of prefixes in a bucket